Jeanchen27/jeanchen27/README.md

 ### Hi there 👋

+🔭 I’m currently working on ArcBlock
+🌱 I’m currently learning all kind of new blockchain technologies I'm participating ArcBlock Bug Bounty Program.

-我正在参加 ArcBlock 的 Bug Bounty Program
+My account is DID:ABT:z1QzQBcmdmVevLVqhRG9rRo6tiHaMP4SaEv To participate this visit: ArcBlock Bounty Program

-我的 DID 是：z1QzQBcmdmVevLVqhRG9rRo6tiHaMP4SaEv
 <!--
 **Jeanchen27/jeanchen27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.